robocupjunioraustralia/rcja-deployer/README.md

 | | |
 | NPM_PATH<br>PHP_PATH<br>MYSQL_PATH<br>MYSQLDUMP_PATH<br>COMPOSER_PATH | The paths to your npm, php, mysql, mysqldump, and composer executables.<br>There are some suggestions in the sample file for windows/linux |

-Some other variables of note include the following, these are only required if you want to run the full server (`npm start`)
+Some other variables of note include: (these are only required if you want to run the full server with `npm start`)
 | Variable | Description |
 | --- | --- |
 | DEPLOY_SECRET | Secret used for authenticating requests from GitHub |